Student Rights and Responsibilities

 Education is the living and growing source of our progressive civilization, of our open repository of increasing knowledge, culture, and salutary democratic traditions.
 It deserves our highest respect and fullest support in the performance of its lawful mission.
 No person, with liability to lawful processes, may intentionally act or prevent the accomplishment of the lawful mission, process, or function of an educational institution.

-Policy Statement D - Hazardous or Dangerous Weapons
+Policy Statement D - Explosives, Firearms, and other Hazardous or Dangerous Weapons

-Explosives, Firearms, and other Hazardous or Dangerous Weapons (See Section D.12.) - 720 Illinois Compiled Statutes, 5/21-6, makes it a crime to possess or store on property “supported in whole or in part with public funds or in any building on such land” any weapon “without prior written permission from the chief security officer for such land or building.”
+Explosives, Firearms, and other Hazardous or Dangerous Weapons (See Section D.11.) - 720 Illinois Compiled Statutes, 5/21-6, makes it a crime to possess or store on property “supported in whole or in part with public funds or in any building on such land” any weapon “without prior written permission from the chief security officer for such land or building.”

-Under 720 ILCS 5/24-1, “weapon” is defined as including the following: bludgeon, black-jack, sling/slung-shot, sand-club, sand-bag, metal knuckles or other knuckle weapon regardless of its composition, throwing star, or any knife, commonly referred to as a switchblade knife, which has a blade that opens automatically by hand pressure applied to a button, spring, or other device in the handle of the knife, or a ballistic knife, which is a device that propels a knifelike blade as a projectile by means of a coil spring, elastic materials or compressed gas, dagger, dirk, billy, dangerous knife, razor, stiletto, broken bottle or other piece of glass, stun gun or taser or any other dangerous or deadly weapon of like character carried or possessed with the intent to use the same against another, tear gas gun projector or bomb or any object containing noxious liquid gas or substance, other than an object containing a non-lethal noxious liquid gas or substance designed solely for personal defense carried by a person 18 years of age or older, pistol, revolver, stun gun, taser, or other firearm, spring gun, device or attachment of any kind designed, used, or intended for use in silencing the report of any firearm, machine gun, any rifle having one or more barrels less than 16 inches in length or a shotgun having one or more barrels less than 18 inches in length or any weapon made from a rifle or shotgun, any bomb, bomb-shell, grenade, bottle, or other container containing an explosive substance of over one-quarter ounce for like purposes, such as, but not limited to, black powder bombs and Molotov cocktails or artillery projectiles, and explosive bullets.
+Under 720 ILCS 5/24-1, “weapon” is defined as including the following: bludgeon, black-jack, sling/slung-shot, sand-club, sand-bag, metal knuckles or other knuckle weapon regardless of its composition, throwing star, or any knife, commonly referred to as a switchblade knife, which has a blade that opens automatically by hand pressure applied to a button, spring, or other device in the handle of the knife, or a ballistic knife, which is a device that propels a knifelike blade as a projectile by means of a coil spring, elastic materials or compressed gas, dagger, dirk, billy club, dangerous knife, razor, stiletto, broken bottle or other piece of glass, stun gun or taser or any other dangerous or deadly weapon of like character carried or possessed with the intent to use the same against another, tear gas gun projector or bomb or any object containing noxious liquid gas or substance, other than an object containing a non-lethal noxious liquid gas or substance designed solely for personal defense carried by a person 18 years of age or older, pistol, revolver, or other firearm, spring gun, device or attachment of any kind designed, used, or intended for use in silencing the report of any firearm, machine gun, any rifle having one or more barrels less than 16 inches in length or a shotgun having one or more barrels less than 18 inches in length or any weapon made from a rifle or shotgun, any bomb, bomb-shell, grenade, bottle, or other container containing an explosive substance of over one-quarter ounce for like purposes, such as, but not limited to, black powder bombs and Molotov cocktails or artillery projectiles, and explosive bullets.

 On July 9, 2013, the Illinois General Assembly passed Public Act 98-63, the Firearm Concealed Carry Act, enacting state law (430 ILCS 66).
 The Statute authorizes public and private universities to promulgate policy regulating the use of weapons on campuses.
-The University’s policy can be viewed at https://www.wiu.edu/policies/concealedcarry.php
+The University’s policy can be viewed at http://www.wiu.edu/policies/concealedcarry.php.

-In accordance with this policy, members of the WIU community are prohibited from possessing firearms or weapons on property owned, leased or controlled by WIU, even if that person has a valid federal or state license (federal firearm license, firearms owner identification card, etc.) to possess a weapon.
 For anyone possessing a Concealed Carry Permit, a firearm may be carried within a vehicle into a parking area if the firearm and its ammunition remain locked out of plan view within the parked vehicle.
 A firearm may be stored in a case within a locked vehicle or locked container out of plain view within the vehicle in the parking area.
 The firearm may only be removed for the limited purpose of storing or retrieving the firearm from the trunk of the vehicle.
 A firearm must first be unloaded before removing it from the vehicle.

 Students in violation of this policy will be subject to University conduct review and criminal arrest.
 Requests to return confiscated items covered by this policy and the University’s Code of Student Conduct will be taken under consideration and decided upon by the Director of Public Safety.
 Such items will normally only be released under a court order or in the care of a parent or guardian.